Quality gates enforce a quality policy in your organization by answering one question: is my project ready for release?

 - Code coverage on new code greater than 80%

-Ideally, all projects will be verified against the same quality gate, but that's not always practical.
+Ideally, all projects will use the same quality gate, but that's not always practical.
 For instance, you may find that:

-- Technological implementation differs from one application to another (you might not require the same code coverage on new code for Web or Java applications).
+- The technological implementation differs from one application to another (you might not require the same code coverage on new code for web applications as you would for Java applications).

 - You want to ensure stronger requirements on some of your applications (internal frameworks for example).